grnet/synnefo/docs/upgrade/upgrade-0.17.rst

    The ``--parallel`` switch is optional, but it will greatly improve the script's running time.

+   .. warning:: This script must not be re-run after cyclades API is started.

-3. Create helper VMs in all Ganeti clusters.
+6. Create helper VMs in all Ganeti clusters.

    Helper VMs are required for the deletion of detachable volumes.
 These helper VMs must be attributed to a user, and thus an admin account must be created.